All day every day?

 This is how you make someone feel some kind of passion for a slab of glass and metal.
 Not by skimping on features such as storage space.

 Like any dominant force, Apple’s iPhone 6s holds a little back.
 Not so much that you could say it’s anything less than an excellent smartphone.
 But the best?
 That title still belongs to the Samsung Galaxy S6, which outperforms the 6s for screen quality, speed and battery life.
-The LG G4 is also a slightly better phone, too, if you're talking about pure numbers.
+The LG G4 is also a slightly better phone, too.

-But for those determined to stick with the simply effective iOS system (and who could blame them?), the iPhone 6s is the best phone Apple has ever produced.
+But for those determined to stick with iOS (and who could blame them?), the iPhone 6s is the best phone Apple has ever produced.

-Of course that's stating the obvious.
-What's less evident is how much of a step-forward the iPhone 6s is over its nigh-on visually identical predecessor.
+Of course that's stating the bleeding obvious.
+What's more surprising is how much of a step-forward the iPhone 6s is over its nigh-on visually identical predecessor.
 Want one?
 The 16GB iPhone 6s will set you back by ₹62,000; 64GB for ₹72,000 and 128GB for ₹82,000.